mansimov/cap2im-paper/README.md

-iclr-paper.pdf is a pdf file of the paper
+iclr-paper-new.tex is a tex file of the main paper